 Grilling chicken breasts often result in dry chewy meat.
 Some people pound the breasts to an equal thickness to cook them evenly and avoid overcooking.
 I don’t like to pound meat if I don’t have to.
 I mean it’s cruel and unusual punishment.
 Instead, I choose to either brine or slice the chicken breast in half horizontally for a quicker and more even cooking.
 For this recipe, brining is my choice since it only requires 30 minutes.
 By the time I chop, mix everything together, and heat the grill, I’m ready to roll.

-After bring the chicken, remove chicken from brine and grill.
-When done, transfer onto a serving platter and pour the fresh lemony herb dressing all over.
+After brining the chicken, remove chicken from brine and dry with paper towels.
+Drizzle with olive oil, season with salt and pepper, and grill.
+When done, transfer onto a serving platter and pour the fresh lemon herb vinaigrette all over.
 You’ll see chopped bright green herbs, minced garlic, and crushed pepper coat the chicken breasts beautifully.
-Turn the chicken breasts and drizzle some more dressing.
-The dressing will sink into the nooks and crannies of the underside.
-Omg.
+Turn the chicken breasts and drizzle some more of the vinaigrette which will sink into the nooks and crannies of the underside.
+You’re welcome.
+Now, start your grills.

 Roasted Chicken Leg Quarters - super easy and I made it using one arm when the other was in a sling!